 - Merch By Amazon: Amazon’s print on demand business

-- Fulfillment by Amazon (aka FBA): Amazon’s fulfillment program that makes up over half of all sales on Amazon
+- Fulfillment by Amazon (aka Amazon FBA): Amazon’s fulfillment program for third party sellers that makes up around 60% of all sales on Amazon

 Amazon FBA allows entrepreneurs to sell physical products accessing two very powerful forces:

 - Amazon’s fulfillment network

 These two forces can create incredible leverage for a bootstrapped entrepreneur allowing him to scale large business with just a single person.
 It’s amazing how many huge businesses have been built on the back of Amazon’s massive customer base and world-class fulfillment network.

 Amazon FBA enables millions of small businesses and billions of dollars in sales

 Did you know that about 60% of sales on Amazon are from third-party Amazon sellers?
 That means that instead of consumers purchasing directly from Amazon they are actually purchasing from another business or individual that is selling on the Amazon platform.
 Said differently, an Amazon FBA business means you are selling on Amazon instead of to Amazon.
 Let me explain further.

 - Unlike a traditional retailer, in FBA, Amazon doesn’t buy anything from you and resell it